yaswanthpattapu/smart-pruner/README.md

   -  Thinet (check research paper)

 ## Architectures
-- Specify the model-dataset architectures compatible with Smart-Pruner, for example:
+- The model-dataset architectures compatible with Smart-Pruner, for example:
   - ResNet-50 with CIFAR-10
   - AlexNet with CIFAR10
   - LeNet on MNIST